infostellarinc/stellarstation-api/README.md

 We publish `SNAPSHOT` builds to https://oss.jfrog.org/libs-snapshot/ for access to preview features.
 The same caveats as using non-tagged releases applies - not all functions in `SNAPSHOT` builds may be implemented yet and there is no guarantee of backwards compatibility for `SNAPSHOT` builds.
+It is generally not recommended to use `SNAPSHOT` builds without first consulting with your StellarStation rep.

 #### Note for Alpine Linux users